SSCT-Lab/DeepState/README.md

 python3 ./gen_data/gen_toselect_retrain.py -dataset "mnist"   # for RQ3
 ```

+If you feel that the steps to generate the augmented data are troublesome, or you just want to reproduce the results, you can download the data we generated [here](https://drive.google.com/drive/folders/1jjtwb44aX_yeeYktlyCpPUoDXeZ2mHYR?usp=sharing).

 ## Generating the abstract model used for calculating the DeepStellar-coverage

 The coverage calculation of DeepStellar requires an abstract model to be generated in advance.
 This part of the code comes from [DeepStellar](https://github.com/xiaoningdu/deepstellar) 's open source code.